XRPLF/xrpl-dev-portal/docs/infrastructure/installation/install-clio-on-ubuntu.md

     The above example is appropriate for **Ubuntu 20.04 Focal Fossa**.

+    If you want access to development or pre-release versions, use one of the following instead of `stable`:

+    - `unstable` - Pre-release builds such as betas or release candidates
+    - `nightly` - Nightly development builds based on the [`develop` branch](https://github.com/XRPLF/Clio/tree/develop))

-5. Fetch the Ripple repository.
+6. Fetch the Ripple repository.

     ```
     sudo apt -y update
     ```

-6. Install the Clio software package.
-There are two options:
+7. Install the Clio software package.

-    - To run `rippled` on the same machine, install the `clio` package, which sets up both servers:

     ```
     sudo apt -y install clio
     ```

-    - To run Clio on a separate machine from `rippled`, install the `clio-server` package, which sets up Clio only:

-        ```
-        sudo apt -y install clio-server
-        ```

-7. If you are running `rippled` on a separate machine, modify your Clio config file to point to it.
-You can skip this step if you used the `clio` package to install both on the same machine.
+8. Modify your config files so that Clio can connect to your `rippled` server(s).

     1. Edit the Clio server's config file to modify the connection information for the `rippled` server.
 The package installs this file at `/opt/clio/etc/config.json`.